eoas-ubc/eoas-ubc.github.io/_sources/facultydev.md

 ## 3. Lessons to be conveyed

-Faculty Pro-D in the form of docs, guidelines, tutorials are emerging from all project threads, including DSCI100, EOSC211, upper level courses (ATSC301, EOSC354, EOSC410, & others), and dashboard use in courses that do not have students writing code.
+Faculty and student Pro-D in the form of docs, guidelines, tutorials are emerging from all project threads, including DSCI100, EOSC211, upper level courses (ATSC301, EOSC354, EOSC410, & others), and dashboard use in courses that do not have students writing code.

 Which procedures, resources or teaching tactics are more appropriate for workshops?
 Which for one-on-one support?
 Who is most appropriate for carrying out that kind of support?